Uzo2005/NextJs-MockTestSite/README.md

 I began this project bebcause I wanted to make it easier for me and my mates to practice for the SAT with tools that we can customize.
 I continued working on it because I realised that since the SAT will soon go digital, then online SAT practice would be more popular in the future.

 THIS IS HOW THIS WEBSITE WORKS:
-1. The landing page is a register form which requires your name and email and preferred password.
+1. The landing page is a register form which requires your name, email and preferred password.
 2. On filling the form details and submitting: the student is led to login.
 3. After login,  the student is led to a dashboard listing all the available mocktests.
 4. On selecting one of the Mocktest available on the dashboard, the user is redirected to a general instructions page prompted to begin the Timer for the Reading section.